 He’s not wrong.
 The Renegade wine may be one of the best tasting English wines, and it’s all down to the process.
 Rejecting tradition, the brand makes small batch artisanal wines using grapes from around the world.
 The grapes are hand harvested and then vinified in London, and are legitimising a fledgling industry that was, at one time, raising eyebrows.

-Top tip: Take the plunge into urban wine — even if you’re still sceptical.
+Top tip: St. George’s Day is the perfect opportunity to take the plunge into urban wine — even if you’re still sceptical.
 There’s no better place to start than Renegade, and their 2018 Pinot Noir.

 Renegade 2018 Pinot Noir